-NB: A person who was made redundant before completing their 5 years employment does not qualify for this particular concession but may qualify for an extended "grace period" to a work permit that has expired in the previous 3 months will be accepted as "current".
+NB: A person who was made redundant before completing their 5 years employment does not qualify for this particular concession but may qualify for an extended "grace period" under Section 2 below.
+For the purposes of this concession, a work permit that has expired in the previous 3 months will be accepted as "current".